Accessibility Guide for Huxtable Farm B&B

 There is a garden in the court yard in front of the farmhouse with outside furniture in warmer weather.
 A second quite garden with Devon countryside views in on a slope above the car park.
 The children’s swings, slide, sand pit and children’s Wendy house is situated in the garden below the car park.

 •Access to the lounge is from the main hallway, via small corridor 90cms long, 90cms wide and 193cms high.
 The doorway into the lounge is 80cms wide and 188cm high. •Guests are welcome to use the lounge at any time. •It is a large room measuring 4.85m by 6.35m. •The lounge is carpeted with a pale blue carpet and has a patterned Persian rug in front of the log burning stove.
+A carbon monoxide detector is situated on the ceiling.
 The walls are painted in magnolia and have some pictures and plates hanging on them. •The room is heated with two radiators and a log burning stove, which is lit during cold weather. •The room has two windows, one on either side of the room, each with sills 45cms deep, decorated with ornaments and information books. •The lighting is; two sets of fixed wall lights 3 lamps using energy efficient light bulbs, which need a few minutes to get to full illumination. •The lounge has the following movable furniture: a three seat sofa, chess long, two straight back chairs, two soft fireside armchairs, two wooden wicker chairs, a selection of nest coffee tables, a pouffe, and footstall. •In one corner of the room is a table, under which is a large selection of board games.
 In the opposite corner is an old school desk.
 In the corner behind the door into the room is a corner cupboard fixed to the walls, with some children’s toys under it. •This room has a radio/CD player with a selection of CD’s, which guests are welcome to use. •A selection of local information books, maps, walks leaflets, magazines, board games and children’s toys are available in the lounge.

 •The laundry room is situated at the side of the farmhouse next to the information room. •Access to the laundry room is via the information room, through the door, 90cms wide by 163cms high; with a low ceiling for 40cm (many people have to duck).
 Other accesses are via two doors from outside, one from the front of the farmhouse through a doorway 69cm wide, 195cm high and a corridor 55cm long, the other door from the side of the farmhouse near the’ Byre’ bedroom, 70cm wide and 190cm high with a step up into the laundry room of 14cm. •The room is 2m by 5.9m with a step 20cm high 2.35m from one side of the room.
 The lowest ceiling height is 2.1m. •The floor is covered in none slip lino, three walls are painted white, and the fourth wall is wood paneling with a large window.
-Lighting is one ceiling bulb. •The laundry room has a small fridge (which guests can use) two washing machines and two tumble driers (which guests can use for a small price), a oil burner and a chest of drawers. •The narrowest width in the laundry room is 55cm.
+Lighting is one ceiling bulb. •The laundry room has a fridge (which guests can use) two washing machines and two tumble driers (which guests can use for a small price), a chest of drawers. •The narrowest width in the laundry room is 55cm.

 •All bathroom floors are covered with lino. •All bathrooms have a heated towel rail, a non slip bath mat for the bath, bath mats, a bin with a lid, cotton buds & ear buds, shower cap, soap, shower gel, toothbrush and razor.

 •The ‘Pink Campion’ bedroom is situated on the first floor of the farmhouse, up the main staircase.
 The bedroom is to the first on the left across the landing and the bathroom is to the right. •Access to the ‘Pink Campion’ bedroom is through a door 70cm wide by 175cms high, with a step up into the room of 8cms, with a wooden plinth. •The room is 3.18m by 3.85m and has a ceiling height of 2.22m, with the lowest ceiling height near the outer wall and window of 1.72m.
 The room has one window overlooking the garden. •The room has a double bed (4’6” by 6’), two bedside tables, a chest of drawers, a wooden freestanding wardrobe, a dressing table (56cm by 108cm by 82cm high), coffee table (36cm by 56cm by 46cm high) and two chairs.
-A round mirror (circumference 30cms) is positioned above the dressing table. •The floor is carpeted with a dark pink carpet and the walls are painted in a pale pink, decorated with pictures. •The lighting is a single ceiling lamp and two bedside lamps (economy saving light bulbs are used that need some time to reach full illumination). •The ‘Pink Campion’ bedroom is the only room not to have an en-suite bathroom; however it has a lovely private bathroom across the landing from the bedroom and bath robes are provided in the bedroom. •Access to the bathroom is through a door 70cms wide and 190cms high.
+A round mirror (circumference 30cms) is positioned above the dressing table. •The floor is carpeted with a dark red carpet and the walls are painted in a pale pink, decorated with pictures. •The lighting is a single ceiling lamp and two bedside lamps (economy saving light bulbs are used that need some time to reach full illumination). •The ‘Pink Campion’ bedroom is the only room not to have an en-suite bathroom; however it has a lovely private bathroom across the landing from the bedroom and bath robes are provided in the bedroom. •Access to the bathroom is through a door 70cms wide and 190cms high.
 The room measures 2.36m by 3.8m. •The walls are painted in a pale pink, decorated with few hanging pictures and above the bath covered with a marble look a like lino.
 The floor has a green & cream patterned lino. •There is a bath with a mixer tap shower over it.
 A toilet, sink, table, chest and corner cupboard.

 •The ‘Yellow Primrose’ bedroom is situated on the first floor of the farmhouse, up the main staircase.
 The bedroom door is situated second on the left across the landing at the top of the stairs. •Access to the room is through a door 86cms wide and 188cms high with a step up into the room of 6cm, with a wooden plinth.
 This takes you into the en-suite bathroom first. •The bathroom floor is made up of two areas.
 The first area is 2.1m by 1.18m covered in the same red carpet as the landing.
 The sink with a mirror (18cm by 24cm) over it and a towel rail are found here.
 The second area is where the bath, toilet and a chair is found in an area of 1.96m by 1.8m and the floor is covered in lino.
 The two bathroom areas are separated with a step, with a wooden plinth, along the 1.96m length, ranging from 5cms to 17cms in height. •The walls are painted in a pale yellow decorated with hanging pictures and a long mirror 118cm by 34cm. •Lighting is by an inset ceiling. •Access to the bedroom is through a door, 70cms wide and 196cm high, from the carpeted area of the bathroom. •The bedroom measures 3.88m by 3.18m, with slope gradient of 15cms within 3.18ms (the legs on the bed have been cut off so that you don’t roll out of bed!). •The ceiling height is mostly 2.2m but is as low as 1.55m near the outside wall and window.
 The ceiling has some small brown beams.
 The room has one window overlooking the garden. •The room has a double bed (4’6” by 6’), built in wardrobe (63cm by 86cm), table (93cm by 55cm by 72cm high), a chest of drawers (106cm by 49cm by 106cm high) with a mirror (44cm by 36cm) positioned on top, bedside tables, a soft chair and wooden chair. •Lighting is by an inset ceiling light and bedside lamps. •The walls are painted in a pale yellow decorated with hanging pictures.